Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 It is the next architectural layer, not the starting point.

 The existing infrastructure already includes domains, systems, code, data, and standards.

+In practical terms, Platform V3 would modernize the service layer around account and access patterns, shared data workflows, deployment reliability, public interfaces, and research-ready integration points.
+It is the place where old public resources, current libraries, dictionary workflows, and future AI or corpus-facing tools can be made easier to maintain together.

 Platform V3 is the opportunity to:

 - modernize the service layer